top of page

 • Their intent is to flood you with absurdity, confuse you, and ultimately shut you down.

-Arguing wastes your time.
-Sometimes, no response can empower you.
+At times, no response can be empowering-silence can be its own message.
 Other times, silencing your voice feels like self-betrayal.
 It’s critical to have your own back.

 Finding the Balance